 THE GOLDEN RULE: equitable, reliable and normative, "In all things do to others as you would have them do to you."

 College is a consumer purchase.
 Colleges sell educational services to parents who want a happy graduate as the product.
 For our clients we facilitate that happy outcome in the most financially efficient manner possible.

 The Right College: Colleges are very clear about their mission and goals.
 They are looking for students who match those.
 GPA, Class Rank, Test Scores all count.
 A student's character, personal qualities and future plans count, too.

 The Right Price: Colleges admit students and award financial aid for their reasons, not for yours.
 When a student is well-matched to a college's purposes and mission, financial aid is leveraged as an incentive to matriculate.

 Graduate on Time: The most expensive year of college is the one you did not plan for.
 Colleges track and report graduation rates over six years (not four!).
 How much do those two extra years cost?
 More than you expect!

 The Right Degree: Focus on 40 not 4.
 Four years of college can be wonderful and memorable.
 If there is no forty-year, career objective achieved as the outcome, college costs can become an overwhelming financial burden.

 Wealth Transfers, unknown and unnecessary occur commonly in five areas.
 Recoup your losses and re-direct those dollars to your future lifestyle (retirement).

 - Your retirement dollars cannot double as college dollars.
-Pick one or the other, or let us help you put your children through college and retire with the lifestyle you want.
+Pick one or the other, or let us help you pay for college and retire with the lifestyle you want.